an-anime-team/anime-games-launcher/crates/agl-runtime/docs/11_torrent_api.md

 | `torrent.resume` | Resume added torrent downloading and seeding. |
 | `torrent.delete` | Delete added torrent.                         |

-## `torrent.create(path: string, [options: CreateTorrentOptions]) -> TorrentFile`
+## `torrent.create(path: string, [options: CreateTorrentOptions]) -> Promise<TorrentFile>`

 Create new torrent file from provided path.
-This is a blocking function and may take some time to calculate piece hashes for all the files.
+This function may take some time to calculate pieces' hashes for all the files, so a background promise is returned.

 ```ts
 type CreateTorrentOptions = {